Mark Twain in Nevada: Letter to Mollie

 In the letter, Twain admitted he wrote "the squib" but claimed he had heard the "rumor" at the auction when it was "said in drunken jest" by people he refused to name.
 He told Mollie he "was not sober" when he wrote the piece and presented it at the Enterprise to Dan De Quille (the pen name of William Wright).
 De Quille looked it over and asked "Is this a joke?"
 When told it was, De Quille said "he would not like such a joke as that to be perpetrated upon him, & that it would wound the feelings of the ladies of Carson.
 He asked me if I wanted to do that, & I said, 'No, of course not.'"
 Twain had placed the piece on the editing table and he and De Quille forgot about it as they made plans and then proceeded to the theater.
 Twain theorized that it was found by the foreman of the printing press while looking to see if there was a further copy to print.
 The foreman seeing that the piece was not only about "the Sanitary spree" surrounding the Flour Sack, but was written in the hand of the acting editor in chief, so he published it without Twain's knowledge.
 As he did not bother to read the Enterprise every day, Twain told Mollie he had no knowledge that the piece had made the paper until the paper received the angry reply from the ladies of Carson City.
-Twain told Mollie he was stuck and unable to do anything to resolve the situation, for he couldn't admit "that I & all concerned were drunk.
+Twain told Mollie he was stuck and unable to do anything to resolve the situation, for he could not admit "that I & all concerned were drunk.
 No—I'll die first."
 He asked Mollie to "Either satisfy those ladies that I dealt honorably by them when I consented to let Dan suppress that article…or else make them appoint a man to avenge the wrong done them, with weapons in fair & open field.
 They will understand at a glance that I cannot submit to the humiliation of publishing myself a liar".